St Peter in Eastgate, Lincoln

 The church of St. Peter in Eastgate, Lincoln is a Grade II listed parish church in Lincoln, England.

 History

 The original church was built in the 11th century.
 It was damaged in the English Civil War during the siege of 1643.
 Between 1776 and 1781 it was replaced.
 This new building lasted nearly 100 years until a large church was required, and in 1870 the present church was built by the architect Sir Arthur Blomfield.
 Chancel decoration was added by George Frederick Bodley in 1884.

 In 1914 the south aisle was added, by Temple Lushington Moore, paid for by Alfred Shuttleworth, at the same time the Rood Screen was added.

-In 1993 the north aisle was altered to provide the Louisa Smith meeting room.
+The Louisa Smith Rooms were built where the north aisle once was in 1993, and this provided much needed meeting rooms after the Parish Hall was sold off in the 1970s.
+The current building has undergone further reordering in the 21st Century, due to the increasing needs of an expanding congregation.
+The biggest of these changes involved the removal of the choir stalls and nave pews, and the introduction of individual seats in 2009.

 Organ

 The organ dates from 1836.
 Subsequent restorations and enlargements were undertaken by T.H.
 Nicholson, Hope-Jones, Bishop and Son and Henry Willis.
+In 2024 the organ was repaired and upgraded by Aistrup & Hind.
 Details of the organ can be found on the National Pipe Organ Register.